 Without it, the mayo would not come together so quickly.
 So no egg white, no mayo.
 And the yolk is there to add creaminess and color, it will make the mayo creamy and give it some color.

 You are looking for a homemade mayonnaise recipe but you only have about 5 minutes to make some… Well here is the good news: you are on the right track!

 Let me show you how to make mayonnaise real fast.

-True, making mayonnaise at home isn’t something that is done in just a minute.
+True, making mayonnaise at home is not something that is done in just a minute.
 It needs time, patience and lots of love!

-But here’s a shortcut if you run out of mayo but don’t have the time to prepare some from scratch: homemade mayo in 5 minutes!
+But here is a shortcut if you run out of mayo but don’t have the time to prepare some from scratch: homemade mayo in 5 minutes!
 Using a whole egg, oil and a blender or stick mixer.
 Great alternative as well.

 Scroll down for the speedy 5 minute mayonnaise recipe below this first one!

-Making mayonnaise is a basic cooking skill and it’s much easier than it looks.
+Making mayonnaise is a basic cooking skill and it is much easier than it looks.

 Great alternative as well.